Table of Contents

 Make the Optimal Dough:

 Make a smooth dough using the ingredients listed under “For the Dough”.
-Read here for a detailed step-by-step on how to make a yeast dough for buns.
+Read here for a detailed step-by-step on how to make yeast dough for buns.
 Note we use less active yeast for a semi-leavened dough for Sheng Jian.

 Cover the mixing bowl with a damp kitchen towel and let it rest for about 30 minutes at room temperature.
-You can use the time to do prep work including get the pork filling ready.
+You can use the time to do prep work including getting the pork filling ready.

 This means you can make the wrapper as soon as you have completed the prep work.
 Do not let the dough leaven for longer than that.
 The dough will continue to leaven as we make wrappers and wrap the buns, both take time.